Orange County gets a College

 The 1940’s were dominated by World War II and the Holocaust.
 The first great movement of women from the home to the workplace had begun.
 Men had gone off to war and women replaced them to keep the war production going.
 War production pulled the US out of the Great Depression.
 When the war ended the men returned and the women had to give up their jobs to the returning men, but they had tasted independence.

 By 1945 these men began returning home with their GI bill which included a free college education.
-In 1945 not only did Orange County not have a college but except for West Point there was no college from New York City to Schenectady NY west of the Hudson River.
+In 1945 not only did Orange County not have a college but, except for West Point and a teacher's college that would become SUNY New Paltz, there was no college from New York City to Albany, NY west of the Hudson River.
 The end of the war brought an education crisis to the entire nation.
 Some states had a few low-income colleges but New York wasn’t one of them.

 In 1945 Orange County was an agricultural county two hours from New York City.
 Of all of the counties in New York it had the lowest number of High school age young people attending college.
 In September 1946 a Temporary junior college was set up for the returning servicemen.
 Some of the events in 1946 and 1947 that led to the formation of a new permanent college were;